-Through investigating how Beliefs are Expressed, pupils should learn that:
+Through investigating how Beliefs are Expressed, pupils should learn:

-- People often express their feelings and beliefs through art, music, poetry, story, drama and physical movement. - These creative forms of expression also play important roles in most religions and cultures.
+- People often express their feelings and beliefs through art, music, poetry, story, drama and physical movement. - These creative forms of expression also play important roles in most religions and cultures. - What Humanists think about spirituality and the values they place on the arts and human creativity.